itsWill/Blog/app/articles/writing_a_compiler.md

 });
 ```

-The implementation is similiar to read ident except we have to keep track of the quotes.
+The implementation is similar to read ident except we have to keep track of the quotes.
 When we see a quote we advance the token and start reading the string, this is equivalent to a going from one state to another in a DFA that matches strings.
 Then we need to read the string until we hit the matching quote, when we hit the matching quote we return the string if no matching quote is found then we throw and exception, this is the equivalent of the DFA accepting or rejecting an input respectively.
 The implementation looks like this:

 ``` javascript
 Lexer.TOK_STRING